nikfrank/tahini/README.md

 [![Coverage Status](https://coveralls.io/repos/nikfrank/tahini/badge.svg?branch=master)](https://coveralls.io/r/nikfrank/tahini?branch=master)
 [![Build Status](https://travis-ci.org/nikfrank/tahini.svg?branch=master)](https://travis-ci.org/nikfrank/tahini)

+tahini is a framework for react redux immutable applications

+it solves problems of
+- state modularity
+- component reusability
+- normalization of actions
+- app wide metaprogramming

+it is opinionated and yet tries to not impose / cramp your style.

+future development will be geared toward:
+- test legibility and brevity
+- network modules for sockets / RTC
+- middleware for redo/ undo, remote control, bug reproducer
+- serialized JSON routing
+- react native, isomorphism

+(topics list)

+## Devices (because I don't want to call them components)

+(file structure)

+(explanation of all the moving parts)

+(using ko to make one)

+(example & tests bullshit device)

+(example & tests two devices side by side sandboxed)

+(example & tests for pure components, actionCreator prop)

+(example & tests for network layer)

+---

+(example standalone network middleware usage)

+(example for reflection)

+===
+===

+## Philosophical crap you can read if you're bored

 ### State Management

 React made good on SOCg state logic out of view ctrls, but it caused us the issue of global scope for that state.